-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to just one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

-This score is built by credit reporting agencies.
-They use the payment history of your various loans: mortgages, car/motorcycle/boat loans, credit cards, and the like.
+This score is built by credit agencies.
+These agencies use the payment history from all of your loans: mortgages, car/motorcycle/boat loans, credit cards, and the like.

-The three agencies use slightly different formulas to build a credit score.
+All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 The original FICO model was developed by Fair Isaac and Company.

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts do you have?
+How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Each of these factors is assigned a value and a weight.
+These factors are weighted slightly differently depending on the formula being used.
 The results are added up and distilled into a single number.
-Credit scores can be as low as 300 and as high as 800.
+FICO scores range from 300 to 800.
 Higher scores are better.
-Most borrowers getting a mortgage in the current environment have a score above 620.
+Most home buyers these days have a score above 620.